SaikrishnaTadepalli/FuelFinder/README.md

 - Additional Support and optimization for electric vehicles, including charging times and costs.
 - Integration with GPS data to suggest the best refueling stops based on the driver's location in real-time.

-Additionally, we are planning to add a basic GUI and write the calculation phase in C++ so that we can better leverage system resources to opimize for performance.
+Additionally, we are planning to create a basic GUI so that the app is easier to use.

 ## Contributions